-Understand and apply sustainable engineering practices. c.
-Put into practice decision-making activities based on solid academic rigor, quantitative tools and simulation models oriented for AMS d.
-Align their AMS to a company's strategy to deliver business advantage.
+Understand and apply sustainable engineering practices.
+C.

+Put into practice decision-making activities based on solid academic rigor, quantitative tools and simulation models oriented for AMS Align their AMS to a company's strategy to deliver business advantage.
 Rules & Requirements Prerequisites: This course is open to graduate students, with priority given to students in Mechanical Engineering's Master of Engineering program Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Advanced Manufacturing Systems Analysis, AMS: Read Less [-] MEC ENG C205 Critical Making 4 Units Terms offered: Spring 2022, Spring 2021, Spring 2020, Spring 2019, Spring 2018 Critical Making will operationalize and critique the practice of "making" through both foundational literature and hands on studio culture.
+MEC ENG C205 Critical Making 4 Units Terms offered: Spring 2025, Spring 2022, Spring 2021, Spring 2020, Spring 2019, Spring 2018 Critical Making will operationalize and critique the practice of "making" through both foundational literature and hands on studio culture.
 As hybrid practitioners, students will develop fluency in readily collaging and incorporating a variety of physical materials and protocols into their practice.
 Students will envision and create future computational experiences that critically explore social and culturally relevant technological themes.
 No previous technical knowledge is required to take this course.
 Class projects involve basic programming, electronic circuitry, and digital fabrication design.
 Tutorials and instruction will be provided, but students will be expected to develop basic skills in these areas to complete course projects.
-Critical Making: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 2 hours of studio per week Summer:
+Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 2 hours of studio per week Summer: